dtonhofer/rstudio_coding/README.md

 ## Supplementary Materials

 - One really needs to get a grip on R outside of the above course, even when coming from the IT side.
+Thus: [this page](More_on_R.md)
-- Some philosophy on probability, statistics, and inference is helpful and rewarding!
+- Some philosophy on probability, statistics, and inference is helpful and rewarding (see below).
 - From the AI side, new approaches to inference are brewing.
-Let's have a look.
+Let's have a look (see below).

 ### Probability and Statistics